 Each key department needs to understand the big picture, be bought into the journey and have departmental goals that are aligned.

 Many businesses will have had a strategy they were working towards before Covid-19 struck.
 A small number of businesses may be able to continue working on this strategy if it is still correct to their business and they were not as affected by the pandemic.

 For everyone else, it’s time to re-strategise with your big picture in mind.

 For many businesses, the pandemic will have lost you customers who cancelled, paused or simply didn’t begin working with you at the time.
 For some businesses it will have lost you staff, and you are now facing running the business without certain skills or the same amount of resource available to satisfy your strategy.

 You need an up-to-date strategy that is going to work for your business of today, not your pre-Covid-19 business.
 Not only have you changed, but your market is likely to have changed also – buying confidence levels are unlikely to be where they were a few months ago, so how you engage with your market maybe different.
 Your conversations maybe different, your pipeline timings, content may need to change, and ultimately your sales process may actually be longer or shorter and you have to be prepared for that.

 A step ahead

 Being a step ahead, even if the prospect of the future is unsure is healthy for your business.
-Utilising the time to review, begin to re-strategise, take time to understand the current market and start responding to it.
+Utilising the time to review, begin to re-strategise, take time to understand the current economy and start responding to market changes.

 “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.” – Charles Darwin